 The average airbed costs between $2,000 and $2,400 in a queen size.
 Broadly speaking, you may be able to find an affordable airbed model that costs less than $1,500 in a larger size.
 On the other hand, many high-end models cost upward of $3,000 in any size.

 The cost of an airbed does not end at the sticker price, either.
-Many airbed manufacturers exclusively ship their mattresses via White Glove couriers.
+Typically, mattresses are shipped as a mattress-in-a-box, but many airbed manufacturers exclusively ship their mattresses via White Glove couriers.
 Some provide this service for free, while others charge an extra fee – typically $150 or more.
 Airbeds are also associated with higher long-term expenses than other mattress types.
 Replacing broken pumps, leaking chambers, and other components can add up, especially if your warranty includes prorated charges (more on that below).